Syllabus for SFW Online: The Art and Science of Landscape Photography

 Students will present the completed panorama from assignment #5.
 Instructor will offer suggestions and comments.

 Prior to this class session, students will select five landscape images for which they would like feedback and submit them to the course coordinator.
-These can be the same five images students showed at the beginning of the workshop, a different set, or a combination of previously shown work and images the class has not previously seen.
 The instructor will offer suggestions and comments on each student’s images.
 This is not a contest; the instructor will not pick winners and losers.

 Complete written instructions will accompany each assignment.